flalugli/discord_botting/README.md

 # discord_botting
-A suite of discord botting programs
+A suite of discord botting programs, ready to be used in the terminal.

+Keep in mind that the use of bot on discord.com is prohebited by their terms of service and it might result in a permanent ban on the platform.